The Bath Canada Day Committee

 - Setting out traffic cones.

 Public meetings in the fall gather feedback and suggestions for the next celebrations.
-Previous participants are contacted and new possibilities explored.
-The spring information session introduces the new Parade Grand marshal, awards prizes to the Button Design Contest winners and updates residents on the activities leading up to and including the July 1st celebrations.
+Over the winter previous participants are contacted and new possibilities explored.
+The spring public information session introduces the new Parade Grand marshal, awards prizes to the Button Design Contest winners and updates residents on the activities leading up to and including the July 1st celebrations.

 If you think you might be interested on serving on the Planning Committee or helping with a specific task, please contact Diane Nolting 613 352-5670 or email@example.com.